 Best season and local weather

 Malestroit can be visited all year round, but spring and summer are the most pleasant seasons.
 From April onwards, the banks of the canal are in bloom, the terraces come alive and bike rides become particularly pleasant.
+In summer, the medieval town hosts numerous events, culminating in the Au Pont du Rock festival.
+It's also the best season to enjoy markets, concerts and evening strolls through the illuminated streets.

 Autumn offers a calmer atmosphere, highlighting the flamboyant colors of the Oust valley.
 In winter, Malestroit has retained its charm, thanks in particular to its Christmas decorations and the friendly atmosphere of its historic center.
+Whatever the season, the oceanic climate of the Morbihan ensures mild temperatures, although rain is frequent: a raincoat is a good ally for making the most of your stay.

 Around Malestroit: excursion ideas